SourceBox-LLC/FineFoundry/docs/user-guide/scrape-tab.md

 # Scrape Tab

-The Scrape tab lets you collect conversational training data from sources like **4chan**, and prepare it as `input` / `output` pairs for later building, analysis, and training.
+The Scrape tab lets you collect conversational training data from multiple sources and prepare it as `input` / `output` pairs for later building, analysis, and training.

+**Supported data sources:**

+- **4chan** — Scrape boards with adjacent or contextual pairing strategies
+- **Reddit** — Scrape subreddits or single posts with comment expansion
+- **Stack Exchange** — Q&A pairs from Stack Overflow and other sites
+- **Synthetic** — Generate training data from your own documents using local LLMs

 Use this tab to:

-- Configure which boards to scrape and with what parameters
+- Select a data source and configure parameters
-- Choose **normal** vs **contextual** pairing strategies
+- Choose pairing strategies (for web scrapers) or generation types (for synthetic)
-- Monitor scraping progress and logs in real time
+- Monitor progress and logs in real time
-- Quickly preview the resulting JSON dataset
+- Preview the resulting JSON dataset

 ![Scrape Tab](../../img/ff_scrape_tab.png)